tushars69/Shodh-a-Code/README.md

   `node:20-alpine` on first use if missing, but the very first submission after a fresh `docker compose up` will be slower while that pull happens.
   Pre-pull both images manually to skip that one-time delay.
-- The AI service uses `openai/gpt-oss-120b` on Groq rather than a Llama model — `llama-3.3-70b-versatile` was removed from Groq's catalog during development.
-If this happens again, check `GET /v1/models` against your own key and update `MODEL` in `ai-service/agent.py`.

 ## AI-assisted development